I was there too

 I drove home.
 He drove her back to Chicago.

 So here it is.
 In 2020, Shan ran across the country, and I loved him through every mile of it from Connecticut.
 It was hard and lonely and sometimes humiliating, and I did it anyway, because I knew what we had was real.
 The finish line wasn't just the end of his run.
-It was the beginning of us - the us that people actually got to see.
+It was the beginning of us - the us that people actually get to see.

 This is the third in an unplanned trilogy of posts about Shan's 2020 transcon.
 The first - "The Long Road to Us" - was written in 2022, just before our East Coast Greenway expedition, full of hope and forward momentum.
 The second - "Love on the Other Side of a Transcon" - came in 2024, reflective and (mostly) at peace.